mranst/swell/docs/adding_a_suite.md

 ```

 The `root` section defines actions and variables shared by all tasks.
-Here, `BuildJedi` has more complex cylc options than the other tasks.
+Note that `BuildJedi` has more complex cylc options than the other tasks.

 ## How the experiment is created